ekiraya/Deploying-azure-active-directory/README.md

 <h1>Active Directory Deployed in the Cloud (Azure)</h1>

 <h2>Summary</h2>
-<p>This tutorial/guide outlines how to deploy Active Directory in Azure.
-This tutorial also explains why each step is necessary and what it actually does.</p>
+<p>This guide outlines how to deploy Active Directory in Azure.
+It also explains why each step is necessary and what it actually does.</p>

 <h2>Environments and Technologies Used</h2>